nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - You should supply all the fields (words in `UPPER_CASE`) that are needed for a command.<br>
   e.g. in `add person n/NAME`, `NAME` is a field which can be used as `add person n/John Doe`.

-- The `INDEX` in a command format refers to the index number (shown beside the person or appointment) in the displayed list.
+- The `INDEX` in command formats like `person edit` and `person delete` refers to the index number (shown beside the person or appointment) in the displayed list.
+The index **must be a positive integer** 1, 2, 3, …​

 - Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.